 An omni_semaphore is a counting semaphore.
 When created it is given an initial unsigned integer value.
-When wait() is called, the value is decremented if nonzero.
+When wait() is called, the value is decremented if non-zero.
 If the value is zero then the thread blocks instead.
 When post() is called, if any threads are blocked in wait(), exactly one thread is woken.
 If no threads were blocked then the value of the semaphore is incremented.

-If a thread calls try_wait(), then the thread won't block if the semaphore's value is 0, returning EAGAIN instead.
+If a thread calls try_wait(), then the thread won't block if the semaphore's value is 0, returning false instead.

-At present there is no way of querying the value of the semaphore.
+There is no way of querying the value of the semaphore.